 Is Taoism Common Sense?

 The way, Tao, isn’t directly common sense.
 Tao represents living as a motion of grace (Wu Wei).
-Grace is complicated, simple and without words as it is only definable in retrospect to towards one’s results that we can determine if something was graceful or not.
-So Tao represents our journey, and common sense is one of the tools we use to help make our journey more graceful.
+Grace is complicated, simple, and without words, as it is only definable in retrospect to towards one’s results that we can determine if something was graceful or not.

 People strive to make common sense graceful.